 How can I apply for SSH Housing?

-Please note that SSH Housing for September 2019 are fully booked.
-Usually, you can register for SSH housing and reserve a room from April onwards.
+Please note you can register for SSH housing from the 6th of May 2020 onwards, and from the 11th of May onwards it is possible to book a room.
 Simply go to the SSH website, click on Groningen and then on "Reserve your room or residence in Groningen".
 Remember to apply to SSH as early as possible.
 You are able to reserve your room once you have received a conditional, provisional or unconditional offer from the University - so don’t delay!.

 Please follow these steps: